nikolaydubina/import-graph/README.md

 - go mod graph
 - modules are linked to repositories and it is straightforward how to fetch it
+- ignoring release tag, using latest from default branch

 ## How to run